 Closure of the Gulf is still highly unlikely (because China doesn’t want its oil cut off), but Iran has publicly resumed it’s nuclear efforts and the USA has unhappily had to send yet more soldiers to the Middle East again, expecting they will be attacked.

 All of which is more compelling a case of failure than the mere prediction of such outcomes ever was.

 Lesson to be Learned

 All of this should be a lesson for the world, and to a divided Britain in particular.
 Lies can be appealing to the public.
-They can also be hard to refute by conventional means of debate because debate casts lies as competing opinion, not simply stupidity or deceit.
+They can also be hard to refute by conventional means of debate because debate casts lies as competing opinion, not simply deceit.

 One might know, thanks to science, experience, and history, that a given lie is a lie.
 One might also thus predict the predictable outcomes and want to warn people.